cylc/cylc-doc/src/user-guide/installing-workflows.rst

   workflow in a subdirectory of an existing run directory.

 - the install will create nested install directories.
-Neither a new installation in a subdirectory of an existing one, or a directory containing an existing installation are permitted.
+Neither a new installation in a subdirectory of an existing one, nor a directory containing an existing installation are permitted.
 For example, having installed a workflow in ``bar`` you would be unable to install one in ``foo`` or ``foo/bar/baz``.